Faculty’s areas of research excellence

 Improvement science research

-Research that focuses on inquired related to quality and safety improvement in health care delivery.
+Research that focuses on inquiry related to quality and safety improvement in health care delivery.
 Examples include improving standards of care, improving patient engagement, and improving the effectiveness of protocols and algorithms.

 Transformational learning research